Yuchen20/DIS_final_project/README.md

 # Install AWS CLI if not already installed
 pip install awscli

+# move the download_plates.sh to the your desired storage path
+mv scripts/download_plates.sh <your desired storage path>

 # Make the download script executable
 chmod +x download_plates.sh